 - Hammer in all staples until they are flat.

 Because I started with a basically good chair, it was a relatively quick project.
 It is so fresh and fun!
-But now I need a desk to go with it.
-That will be next week’s installment.
+Check out the desk I made to go with it!

 If you ever want help with your project, set up a Chics With Tools Private Event.
 Choose from the options listed or work with me to design a workshop that suits your needs.